 We are confident that the Trustees’ diverse professional backgrounds - ranging from finance, to law, to science, to activism, to academia - is the key to our success.
 The membership of the Board reflects the strategic experience, capital, and knowledge necessary to accomplish the Mission, SLOs, and strategic objectives of AGBU Manoogian-Demirdjian School.
 Board members also serve on various Board Committees such as the Education Committee, Financing Committee, and other committees that are established for specific short-term and long-term purposes.

-The Board of Trustees meets monthly with the Principal and lead administrators of the school to provide direction and support to the faculty.
-The Principal and lead administration report to the Board of Trustees as whole.
+The Board of Trustees meets monthly with the Principals and lead administrators of the school to provide direction and support to the faculty.
+The Principals and lead administration report to the Board of Trustees as a whole.
 As such, the Board is responsible for hiring, setting compensation for, and evaluating the Head of School and Administrative Leadership.
-The Board may also approve policies that pertain to faculty appointments, evaluations, dismissals, and personnel, but is not involved in the School’s day-to-day operations.
+The Board may also approve policies that pertain to faculty appointments, evaluations, dismissals, and personnel but is not involved in the School’s day-to-day operations.

 Kevork Zoryan is a Managing Director of Morgan Stanley.
 He is Head of US Asset Management for Morgan Stanley Real Estate Investing’s (MSREI) various private equity real estate funds.
 He is responsible for the sourcing, execution and asset management of real estate investments.
 Prior to his current role, Kevork was Co-Head of US Acquisitions and Head of West Coast for MSREI.
 He joined Morgan Stanley in 1997.
 Kevork received an MBA from Harvard Business School and a BS from the University of Southern California.
 Kevork is a former student of St Peter AGBU Armenian School (the predecessor to AGBU MDS).
 Kevork and his wife Liz are parents of current student Michael (’28), as well as Jacqueline and Andrew, both of whom previously attended AGBU MDS.